vatpac-technology/sops/docs/separation-standards/classd.md

 Where visual separation is possible, ADC should utilise this within 10nm of the aerodrome until a lateral or vertical standard exists.
 This will generally allow an increase in departure rate.

 #### Mixed Traffic
 Vertical separation is likely to be the most effective standard between mixed traffic (both arrivals and departures).
-The [lat sep table](#lat-sep-table) is a useful tool for maintaining lateral separation and the [45 degree segregated flight paths](#45-segregated-flight-paths) can be used to separate arrivals from departures.
+The [lat sep table](#lat-sep-table) is a useful tool for maintaining lateral separation and the [45° segregated flight paths](#45-segregated-flight-paths) can be used to separate arrivals from departures.

 Visual separation is particularly useful when conditions allow, particularly in allowing aircraft to depart while arrivals approach the aerodrome.